-Community service has always been a key part of Rick’s life and legal career.
+Community service has always been a key part of Rick’s life and career.
 As a gay man, Rick saw hundreds of his friends become ill during the initial years of the AIDS crisis, which motivated him to become an AIDS activist at a time when our federal government was failing to act.
 He worked to help elect public officials including President Clinton and Senator Barbara Boxer, among others, who would respond to the crisis with urgency.
 He joined the national board of Lambda Legal Defense and Education Fund, understanding that addressing the AIDS crisis required a focus on the lack of civil rights for LGBTQ+ people.
 He helped found the Children Affected by AIDS Foundation and served as its board vice chair for many years.
 Rick is strongly pro-choice, and today serves on the board of Planned Parenthood – Los Angeles.

 As an environmental lawyer, Rick has been a statewide leader advocating for the environment and the urgency of addressing climate change.
 He has served on the Board of the California League of Conservation Voters for over 20 years — as president for six of those years.
 As board president, Rick helped shape the organization’s priorities to address environmental justice and a focus on vulnerable communities that are hardest hit by pollution, and to advance sustainable housing and green job programs to address climate change.
-Rick also served on the founding board of the Environmental Compliance Support Association of California, a nonprofit aimed at helping small businesses located in our most vulnerable neighborhoods to reduce pollution and comply with environmental standards.

 A lifelong progressive Democrat, Rick was a candidate for Congress in 1996 in California’s 38th Congressional District.
-Rick decided to run at a time when Congressional Republicans had launched their “Contract with America” that proposed deep cuts in the social safety net, and the weakening of America’s environmental protections.
+Rick decided to run at a time when Congressional Republicans had launched their “Contract with America,” which proposed deep cuts in the social safety net, and the weakening of America’s environmental protections.
 He ran because he wanted to fight to preserve Social Security, Medicare, environmental protections, and programs that working and vulnerable Americans and his own family rely on.
 When he won the Democratic primary in March 1996, Rick made history as the first openly LGBTQ+ non-incumbent in the nation’s history to win a contested congressional primary.

 In 2014, Rick left his law firm to become the Executive Director of Equality California, the nation’s largest statewide LGBTQ+ civil rights organization.
 At Equality California, he led the organization through a period of significant growth and an expansion of its mission to include advancing civil rights and social justice for the diverse communities to which LGBTQ+ people belong — communities of color, communities of faith, immigrants, women and people living with HIV.
 Under Rick’s leadership, Equality California has fought to protect and provide healthcare to immigrant communities, enact commonsense gun safety and criminal justice reform, defend workers’ rights and raise the minimum wage to $15, provide universal healthcare coverage, protect reproductive choice and healthcare and finally end the ineffective and broken death penalty system.